christophsax/seasonal/README.md

 ### Graphical User Interface

-The `view` function is a graphical tool for choosing a seasonal adjustment model, using the new [seasonalview][seasonalview] package, with the same structure as the [demo website of seasonal][seasweb].
+The `view` function is a graphical tool for choosing a seasonal adjustment model, using the [seasonalview][seasonalview] package, with the same structure as the [demo website of seasonal][seasweb].
 To install [seasonalview][seasonalview], type: